dngo13/beginner_tutorials/README.md

 rosbag info rosbag_record.bag
 ```

-The output should be this:
+The output should be similar to this:
 ```
 path:        rosbag_record.bag
 version:     2.0